srperf/perfworkshop/software/grafana/README.md

 # Getting Grafana
 There are several ways to get Grafana locally in your computer.

+## Download Grafana

 To download it, go to https://grafana.com/grafana/download

-Select the steps adequate to your OS.
+Select the steps adequate to your OS and download the binaries.

+**For the workshop it is highly recommendable to download Grafana Binaries.
+Avoid installers.**

+## Docker option

 An easy way is to use docker.
 ```bash